mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ![Blue button for suggestions](/assets/images/pontoon/translate/suggest_button.png)

 To suggest a translation, the translator should simply input the translation to the editing space and click `SUGGEST`.
-Once the translator has suggested the translation, the string’s status will be updated from **missing** to **suggested**.
-This is indicated in the sidebar by the color of the checkbox next to the string.
+Once the translator has suggested the translation, the suggestion will appear in the sidebar.
+In case of multiple suggestions, sidebar will show the most recent one.

 ![Sidebar after suggestion](/assets/images/pontoon/translate/sidebar_suggest.png)